VivasFN/VIVAS-LAUNCHER/README.md

 # VIVAS-FREE-BUNDLE
-To claim just download and put into your vivas folder
+To claim just download and put into your vivas folderNOT AVAILBLE